The American Girl Doll Brand: Origin and Controversy

-When my daughter was 6 we came across the American Girl series of chapter books at the library.
+When my daughter was six, we came across the series of chapter books at the library.
 The books featured girls who lived in various historical time periods.
-For example, the Felicity books involve a girl who lived during the American Revolution, Molly lived during World War II and the Kaya books feature a Nez Perce girl's adventures in 1764.
-The stories, both the books and movies, are a great way to introduce young girls to history in a fun, exciting and girl power way.
+For example, the Felicity books involve a girl who lived during the American Revolution, Molly lived during World War II, and the Kaya books feature a Nez Perce girl's adventures in 1764.
+The stories, both the books and movies, are a great way to introduce young girls to history in a fun, exciting, and girl-power way.
 The series even has great mystery books.
+American Girl

-When my daughters shelled out some gift money to buy mini American Girl dolls at Barnes and Nobles a couple of years ago, I didn't think much of it.
+When my daughters shelled out some gift money to buy mini American Girl dolls at Barnes and Noble a couple of years later, I didn't think much of it.
 I also became aware of their non-history books and magazine over time.
-What did shock me recently was my kids asking me for full size American Girl dolls that cost a whopping $110.
-When we decided to visit The Grove in Los Angeles recently they already knew there was an American Girl store there.
-In fact, there are more than a dozen stores in the US and Canada.
+But I didn't have any concerns about the brand until my kids asked me for full-size American Girl dolls that cost a whopping $110.
+When we decided to visit The Grove in Los Angeles, they already knew there was an American Girl store there.
+In fact, there are more than a dozen of these stores in the US and Canada.

 The American Girl Store

-I wasn't prepared for 3 stories of expensive dolls, pets, clothing, and accessories.
+I wasn't prepared for three stories of expensive dolls, pets, clothing, and accessories.
 I saw some girls walking around with dolls in matching outfits.
-The dolls clothes are pricey enough but a full outfit for a child comes to around $100.
-Some accessories like horses for the more active dolls were about $90.
+The dolls clothes are pricey enough, but a full outfit for a child comes to around $100.
+Some accessories like horses for the more active dolls cost about $90.
 There's even a section where dolls can have their hair styled.
-This brand which I initially thought was dedicated to education and girl power turned out to be a massive commercial venture unlike for example The Magic Tree House books.
+This brand, which I initially thought was dedicated to education like The Magic Tree House books, turned out to be a massive commercial venture.
 On their website the American Girl company says:

 In the process, the American Girl company makes hundreds of millions.